guinetn/browserLocalHomepage/assets/slides/devops/agility.md

-Iterative, incremental software development process Make your organization more productive and efficient
+Iterative, incremental software development process Make your organization more productive and efficient Teams continuously build, test and gather feedback on their product

 ## 4 VALUES

-* Individuals and interactions over processes and tools
+* Individuals and interactions over processes and tools Having a solid process and set of tools is very important in Agile.
+Valuing individuals and interactions over tools enables more value creation and output.
+Individual team members can innovate.
-* Working software over comprehensive documentation
+* Working software over comprehensive documentation Instead of verbose specifications and planning, just write a few lines of code that work.
+Test it.
+Get feedback on it.
+Ship it.
+Then, do it again.
+Repeat.
-* Customer collaboration over contract negotiation
+* Customer collaboration over contract negotiation Agile promotes a quick feedback loop to get customer and stakeholder feedback.
+What could be better than working backwards from what real users and customers want?
+Instead of over-analyzing what customers want through endless planning, just keep it simple.
+"Mitigate distractions"
 * Responding to change over following a plan
+Roadmaps always change, this is a known constant.
+Quick feedback loops beget rapid change and adjustments.

 ## 12 PRINCIPLES